-When a family is having difficulty making ends meet, they often seek food stamps.
-The amount of food stamps given depends upon the family's situation.
-A household with more dependents and less income is generally entitled to a larger food stamp allowance.
+What is food stamp fraud?
 When someone intentionally provides misleading information about the size of their household or the amount of their income on an application for food stamps, they may be guilty of food stamp fraud.
+And while this is the most common form of food stamp fraud, there are other examples that happen more often than you’d think.

-The government agency responsible for dispensation of food stamps may conduct an investigation if they receive information or suspect that someone is committing food stamp fraud.
+The government agency responsible for the dispensation of food stamps may conduct an investigation if they receive information or suspect that someone is committing food stamp fraud.
 The investigation may include visits to the home of the family who is receiving assistance.
 It may also involve interviews with family and neighbors who can attest to the size of the household and any income sources.

 If the agency believes that food stamp fraud has been committed, then they have several steps available to them.
 The first of these is a disqualification hearing.
 During the hearing, the agency must prove that the individual intended to commit fraud.
 If they are successful at doing so, the person who wrongfully received food stamp assistance may become ineligible for such help for a specified period of time.
 Moreover, they may be required to repay any amounts received in excess of their rightful entitlement.